Use Case Examples and Macro Commands

 echo " Done"

-Setting Active iLO NIC
+#### Setting Active iLO NIC

-The following example activates the iLO shared network port using a rawpatch command against the Oem.Hpe.NICEnabled extension property.
-Then it resets the iLO.
+The following example activates the iLO shared network port using

 WARNING

-The set global command fails to modify the iLO network configuration.
-This is why you must use a rawpatch command or a ethernet load command for this purpose.
+The `set` global command fails to modify the iLO network configuration.

 TIP

-Use the following command to retrieve the URI of the iLO shared network port:
+Use the following command to retrieve the URI of

-ilorest list @odata.id --filter Name="Manager Shared*" --select EthernetInterface.
+`ilorest list @odata.id --filter Name="Manager Shared*" --select EthernetInterface.`

 ilorest rawpatch Payload.json